Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

-# Rocksniffer to Streamer.bot extension
+# RockSniffer to Streamer.bot extension

-A [streamer.bot](https://streamer.bot) implementation to replace Warth's SceneSwitcher, and more.
+A [streamer.bot](https://streamer.bot) implementation to replace Warths SceneSwitcher, and more.

 ## Description

 ## Switching Scenes
-This code fetches the output of Rocksniffer and evaluates game state and song timer.
+This code fetches the output of RockSniffer and evaluates game state and song timer.
 Depending on the state it switches to the scenes defined in global variables for Rocksmith, song, and break (pausing during a song).

 ## Providing Global variables